 Doors and windows

 - Check hinges and catches or latches - if they’re loose, tighten them up.
-If they don't fit in their frames snugly, find out how to repair them.
+If they don't fit in their frames snugly, get them repaired by a qualified builder.

 - Add weather stripping - to seal gaps around most doors or windows.
 Check your hardware store for the right types to use.